 Twenty-five distinct vocalizations are recognized, many of which are used primarily for group communication within dense vegetation.
 Sounds classified as grunts and barks are heard most frequently while traveling, and indicate the whereabouts of individual group members.
 They may also be used during social interactions when discipline is required.
 Screams and roars signal alarm or warning, and are produced most often by silverbacks.
 Deep, rumbling belches suggest contentment and are heard frequently during feeding and resting periods.
 They are the most common form of intragroup communication.

 For reasons unknown, Mountain Gorillas that have been studied appear to be naturally afraid of certain reptiles.
 Infants, whose natural behavior is to chase anything that moves, will go out of their way to avoid chameleons and caterpillars.
 Koko, the western lowland female gorilla (born July 4, 1971) trained in sign language, is able to understand more than 1,000 signs based on American Sign Language, and understand approximately 2,000 words of spoken English, is afraid of crocodiles and alligators, even though she was born in captivity and has never seen them.
 They are also afraid of water and will cross streams only if they can do so without getting wet (i.e. crossing over fallen logs).
 Dian Fossey observed and noted the Mountain Gorilla's obvious dislike of rain, as well.

 The greatest threat to Mountain Gorillas is the encroachment of growing villages around them.
-There had been a slash and burn mentality and it was hard to see how large tracks of land should be left for Gorillas, it is through an educational process by the Uganda Wildlife Authority and cash incentives to the community through tourism that the gorillas in Uganda are not as threatened by poachers as they might be in the Democratic Republic of Congo.
+There had been a slash and burn mentality and it was hard to see how large tracks of land should be left for Gorillas, it is through an educational process by the Governments and cash incentives to the community through tourism that the gorillas in in Uganda and Rwanda are not as threatened by poachers as they might be in the Democratic Republic of Congo.

 You might also want